Sc3l3t0n/timeStamp/README.md

 Please note that the feature list may expand as the project evolves and more functionalities are implemented.

 # Technologies
-The timeStemp app is developed using Java, utilizing its robust object-oriented programming capabilities.
+The timeStamp app is developed using Java, utilizing its robust object-oriented programming capabilities.
 It may incorporate additional libraries or frameworks to enhance functionality.
+For the user interface, JavaFX is used to create a clean and intuitive GUI.

 Its using [SQLite](https://www.sqlite.org/index.html) for saving data.